 Capital - Chisinau

-The number of resident population at the beginning of 2010 - 3563.7 thousand people
+The permanent population at the beginning of 2010 was 3563.7 thousand people

 Chisinau - the capital of Moldova

 Chisinau is the capital of the Republic of Moldova.
-The largest city in Moldova, its economic and cultural center, located in the center of the country on the river Bic.
-Chisinau has a special status in the administrative division of Moldova - it is a municipality.
-The municipality of Chisinau includes: the municipality of Chisinau itself, 6 cities (Synjera, Durlesti, Vatra, Codru, Vadul-lui-Voda, Cricova) and 25 settlements united into 13 communes (villages).
+The largest city in Moldova, its economic and Cultural Center, located in the center of the country on the Byk River.
+Chisinau has a special status in administrative division Moldova - it is a municipality.
+The municipality of Chisinau includes: the municipality of Chisinau itself, 6 cities (Singera, Durlesti, Vatra, Codru, Vadul lui Voda, Cricova) and 25 settlements, united into 13 communes (villages).
 Kishinev

 first mentioned in